automadcms/automad-docker/README.md

 # Automad

-The official Docker image for [Automad](https://automad.org).
+The official Docker image for [Automad](https://automad.org) including **Nginx** and **PHP 8**.

 ## Using this Image

+You can create a container called `mysite` and start it by using the following command:

+	docker run -dp 80:80 --name mysite automad/automad

-The first time you run this image, a new user account for the Automad dashboard will be created automatically.
-The account details are displayed in the terminal and therefore the image shouldn't run in detached mode.
+A new user account for the Automad dashboard will be created automatically.
+The account details will be logged by the running container.
+You can show these logs using the following command:

-	docker run -p 80:80 automad/automad

-After the first run you can use the following command to run the image in detached mode.

-	docker run -dp 80:80 automad/automad
+	docker logs mysite

+Your can now navigate to [localhost](http://localhost) to view your new site.